tomelam/learn-dojo-custom-elements/README.md

 The directory `output` will be created under the project's main directory.

 5. Create a web page using the custom element.
+In this directory, the file `button-example.html` uses the `learn` widget as a custom element.

 ## Use the scaffold for a new widget